Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Do not use a white pan or white spatula to make this sabji.
 They will turn yellow if you do that.

-If you have accidentally stained your clothes or pans yellow with Haldi, then worry not.
-Just wash them with soap and keep in strong sun for 3-4 hours.
+If you have accidentally stained your clothes or pants yellow with Haldi, then worry not.
+Just wash them with soap and keep them in the strong sun for 3-4 hours.
 The stains will disappear like magic.

 How To Make Haldi Ki Sabji